Ayombi/Breast_Cancer_Image_classifier/README.md

 * **CNN Model**: A basic convolutional neural network (CNN) architecture consisting of convolutional, pooling, and dense layers.
 * **ResNet Model**: A pre-trained ResNet50 model used as the backbone, followed by global average pooling and dense layers for classification.
+* **DenseNet Model**: A  pretrained model that was the best performing of the three though exhibitted instances of overfitting.

 ### Model Training

-Both models were trained using a combination of training and validation datasets.
+All the models were trained using a combination of training and validation datasets.
 We used optimization algorithms to minimize the loss function and update model parameters.
 Hyperparameters such as learning rate, batch size, and number of epochs were tuned for optimal performance.
+We

 **Model Evaluation**
 ------------------